yazz/VisualJS/README.md

 - Build web interfaces with common UI components such as buttons, grids, and text boxes

 ## Features
+- similar to Visual Basic, but using Javascript as the scripting language
 - Drag and drop UI interface
 - Code business logic in Javascript
 - Each app has a built in SQLite database